Brett-Tanner/Journal/2024/Jun_24.md

 - [] PaperTrail on children
 - [] If after quit date, don't show the student
   - [] Remove ability to delete students
-- [] There's a lot more I can refactor out of JS upload controllers, especially the table creation now it's from CSV_HEADERS
 - [] Monthly list of materials by lesson
   - Just a list of lesson titles and the materials they need for now
   - Later on think about automatically generating the full list for a month